eemeli/yaml-docs/source/includes/yaml_documents.md

 #### `YAML.parseDocument(str, options = {}): YAML.Document`

 Parses a single `YAML.Document` from the input `str`; used internally by `YAML.parse`.
-Will throw an error if `str` contains more than one document.
+Will include an error if `str` contains more than one document.
 See [Options](#options) for more information on the second parameter.

 <br/>

 #### `YAML.parseAllDocuments(str, options = {}): YAML.Document[]`

 When parsing YAML, the input string `str` may consist of a stream of documents separated from each other by `...` document end marker lines. `YAML.parseAllDocuments` will return an array of `Document` objects that allow these documents to be parsed and manipulated with more control.
+See [Options](#options) for more information on the second parameter.

 <br/>